2nd Hum Awards: Ceremony information

 Television personality Mikaal Zulfiqar and Sanam Saeed hosted the show, with co-host Vasay Chaudhry and Sanam Jung.
 Mikal and Vasay Hosted the show for a second time after hosting the 1st ceremony in 2013.
 Vasay and Mikaal, while hosting of show, utilized improv comedy, holding an impromptu session of question answers and criticizing others actors and celebrities.
 Show held its red carpet event modernizing it by giving the official name of Interactive Lounge #humawards2014.
 Presenters Waqar Ali Khan and Sarwat Gillani posed for an impromptu photo (selfie) facing their back to the audience.

 Winners were announced during the awards ceremony on 29 March 2014.
 Momina Duraid became the first producer to win an Hum trophy for second time for Best Drama Serial, while Sultana Siddiqui became the oldest and first female recipient to win Best Director Drama Serial.
 Sultana returned to directing after a gap of almost ten years.
 Rehaai was second in the race of most nominations with twelve, but lost all accept for Best Acting category.
 Out of thirteen nominations Dil-e-Muztar only won two awards including Best Original Soundtrack for Alycia Dias and Best Television Sensation to Sanam Jung.
 Ullu Baraye Farokht Nahi was among with those dramas who have won only one award having most nominations.
 Fawad Khan, Sanam Saeed, Sania Saeed Sanam Baloch, saba Qamar, Fahad Mustafa, Noman Ejaz, Adnan Siddiqui, Mikaal Zulfiqar and Ahsan Khan bagged consecutive Best Actor and Best Actress nominations for this year ceremony too.
 Momina Duraid was the only individual to be nominated twelve times as a producer, most nominations for the ceremony.
 Samina Peerzada and Yumna Zaidi were the only individuals to be nominated for both Best Actress and Best Supporting Actress category.
 Compared to last year nominations, the ceremony nominated only nine dramas and all competition was mostly among these nominated dramas.

 In the Viewer's Choice categories, Zindagi Gulzar Hai won all awards, Including Best Actor and Best Actress Viewers choice.
 In Fashion, Deepak Perwani and Emran Rajput bags the consecutive nominations for Best Designer Womenswear and Best Designer Menswear respectively consecutive this year too.
 Ayyan Ali, Rabia Butt, Fouzia Aman and Abbas Jafri, Omer Shehzad, Muhammad Mubarik Ali were all nominated second time for Best Model Female and Best Model Male respectively.
 In the music category, Falak and Abbas Ali Khan were nominated second time as Best Solo Artist while Usman Mukhtar was nominated as a producer for Best Music Video for second time.

 Broadcasting

-Hum Awards supervene its first ceremony, organizing the event off-air on 29 March 2014 and started broadcasting after passing through the censorship criteria of Pakistan Censor Board on 25 May 2014.
+The 2nd Hum Awards supervene its first ceremony, organizing the event off-air on 29 March 2014 and started broadcasting after passing through the censorship criteria of Pakistan Censor Board on 25 May 2014.